sv222/cloud-engineer-interview-questions/README.md

 Kinesis Firehose is a near-real-time data ingestion service that can be used to ingest and load data into data lakes, data warehouses, and other analytics destinations.
 Kinesis Firehose automatically converts and configures data for a variety of destinations.

+To choose between Kinesis Data Streams and Kinesis Firehose, you need to consider your specific needs and requirements.
+If you need to process data in real time, then Kinesis Data Streams is the better choice.
+If you need to load streaming data into data stores or analytics services, then Kinesis Firehose is the better choice.

+Here are some examples of when to use Kinesis Data Streams:

+* To build a real-time stock trading application.
+* To build a social media monitoring application that analyzes tweets and other social media posts in real time.
+* To build a fraud detection application that analyzes transactions in real time to identify fraudulent activity.

+Here are some examples of when to use Kinesis Firehose:

+* To load streaming data into a data lake, such as Amazon S3.
+* To load streaming data into a data store, such as Amazon Redshift or Amazon DynamoDB.
+* To load streaming data into an analytics service, such as Amazon Athena or Amazon Kinesis Analytics.

 ### How do you implement high availability in AWS?

 There are a number of ways to implement high availability in AWS.
 Some common methods include: